Singularities of the moduli space of level curves

 \textbf{Corollary.} \emph{We have $\#\ul\aut_C(\ssC,\ssL,\phi)=\frac{1}\ell\prod_{p\mid \ell} p^{V_p},$ where $V_p$ is the total number of vertices appearing in the graphs $\Gamma_p^j$ for $1\le j\le e_p$.}

 Note that, if $\Gamma_p^j$ is a bouquet for all $p$ and $j$, then $\#\ul\aut_C\level=\frac{1}\ell\prod_{p\mid \ell} p^{e_p}=1.$ See Example \ref{exa:ghostgroup} for a simple demonstration.
-In Remark \ref{rem:CCC} the above formula is used to match Caporaso, Casagrande, and Cornalba's computation \cite{CCC} of the length of the fibre of the moduli of level curves over the moduli of stable curves.
+In \S\ref{rem:CCC} the above formula is used to match Caporaso, Casagrande, and Cornalba's computation \cite{CCC} of the length of the fibre of the moduli of level curves over the moduli of stable curves.

-The above combinatorics plays an essential role in detecting when $J_\ell$ is empty and can be used to further analyse the irreducible components of $J_{\ell}$ in view of generalisations of \eqref{eq:extensionofpcf}.
 The above description leads to the claim that junior ghosts (hence noncanonical singularities of the form $\defo/\aut_C\level$) can be completely ruled out for $5\neq \ell\le 6$ and are relatively rare in general: their appearance is due to the presence of age-delay edges which we describe in the proof of the No-Ghost Lemma \ref{thm:no_junior_ghosts}.

 The computation of the Kodaira dimension of $\ol{\cR}_{g,\ell}$ for $\ell\le 6$ and $\ell\neq 5$ can be carried out without further study of resolutions of noncanonical singularities; for instance, in \cite{CEFS}, in collaboration with Eisenbud and Schreyer, we show the following statement.